xiao-mantou/GamingTweaks/README.md

 Intel Adapter 'Recommended' Network Adapter Settings
 ------------------------

 Keep in mind that some drivers might have different settings/options!
 After talking with NordVPN I figured out with them that some settings might directly have a negative effect on Down-/Upload speed.
 Ensure you test each settings one by one.
+In this case try to disable all "offloading" params.

 #### Optimized for quick response and low latency (Gaming):